-Blister packs, in particular clam packs, are often non-uniform in shape making them harder to conceal if stolen.
-This appeals to a lot of supermarket chains at present, since shoplifting is a problem.
+Blister packs—particularly clam packs—are often made in unusual shapes, which makes them harder for a shoplifter to conceal.
+This appeals to a lot of supermarket chains at present, since shoplifting is a frequent problem.

-Blister and clam packaging is very lightweight, saving money on transportation.
+Blister and clam packaging is very light, which lowers transport costs.

-Clam packaging in particular can be easily recycled since it’s made of pure plastic.
+Clam packaging in particular is simple to recycle as it’s made purely of plastic.

-A major advantage of blister packaging in the pharmaceutical industry is that it helps to follow prescription routines.
-The packaging can be marked so that each little pocket holding a pill is numbered or listed by days.
-It also helps monitor how many pills may have been taken unlike a bottle, for example.
+The packaging can be marked so each little pocket holding a tablet or pill is numbered or listed by days.
+It also helps people monitor how many pills they’ve taken, unlike bottles.

-Another advantage is that the foil is easy to break making them easy for older people to use.
+And because the foil on blister packaging is easy to break, it’s more straightforward for older people to use.

-- Blister packaging tends to cost more than alternatives
+- tends to cost more than alternative packaging methods

-- A traditional heat sealed blister is firstly formed using an aluminium resin tool.
+- First, a heat-sealed blister is formed using an aluminium resin tool.
 This process can be expensive, which is why it makes most sense to pack a decent number of products when using blister packaging.

-- The card is then printed.
-This involves a special printing process which has adhesive in it.
-When dry it looks and feels no different to normal printed cardboard, but under heat and pressure the glue melts meaning the plastic bubble can stick to it.
+- The cardboard backing is printed, using a special printing process which has adhesive in it.
+When dry, it looks and feels no different to normal printed cardboard, but under heat and pressure the glue melts, meaning the plastic blister can stick to it.

-- The blister is then placed into a specialised part of the sealing machine, known as the sealing jig.
-The product is then placed into the blister (the plastic bubble) and the carded is added.
+- The blister is placed into a specialised part of the sealing machine, known as the sealing jig.
+The product is placed into the blister and the card is added.

-- The jig is rotated on a turntable and hot metal plate is applied.
+- The jig is rotated on a turntable and a hot metal plate is applied.